 Strengthening Clinical Care and Treatment Systems

-I-TECH clinical mentors work to strengthen the provision of care for people living with HIV and AIDS, tuberculosis (TB), and sexually transmitted infections (STI) by assessing and making recommendations for improvements to service-delivery systems.
+I-TECH clinical mentors work to strengthen the provision of care for people living with HIV, tuberculosis (TB), and sexually transmitted infections (STI) by assessing and making recommendations for improvements to service-delivery systems.
 Clinical mentors pilot and implement draft tools, algorithms, and guidelines that help providers offer quality care.
 I-TECH also applies quality improvement strategies such as Plan-Do-Study-Act (PDSA) cycles to construct improvement goals, test proposed changes, and implement adjustments that lead to increased quality of operations, service delivery, and care.

 Strengthening Health Information Systems